 Test the Installation¶

-On the Admin Workstation, you should be able to SSH to the App Server and the Monitor Server.
+On the Admin Workstation, you should be able to SSH to the Application Server and the Monitor Server.

 ssh app ssh mon